 There are no available registration dates at this time.

-Subjects covered during the week:
+Subjects covered during the workshop:

 The Camera Lens – Explore the lens’ ability to distort perspective, alter reality and isolate subjects through focus and depth-of-field.

 Photographic Design – Work with lines, shapes and space as the frame creates two dimensions from a three-dimensional space.

 Point of View & The Frame – Investigate the frame’s ability to edit, select, isolate, include and exclude elements in our field of vision.
 Examine how the camera lies to tell a greater truth.

 Light – Develop a greater appreciation for the quality of light- the direct light of noon, the soft light of dawn, the shadows of late afternoon, the diffused light as the Maine fog rolls in.

 The Culminating Picture – A single photograph, your final assignment, brings together all the elements you have examined and will be presented at the final critique

 I just wanted to send a belated thank you very much for an excellent workshop last week.
 I was glad for the opportunity to get out of my comfort zone and explore more use of color and what I think of as more fine art work.
 As you know, it wasn’t a smooth journey, and real growth never happens that way.
 While I know the object wasn’t to end up with a superb project at the end of the week, I was pleased that by the end of the week, I was starting to get more accustomed to how your thoughtful critiques could set me in a positive direction.

 Past student work: Doug Triffon (x2), Crystal Chappell (x2)